microsoft/playwright/docs/src/api/class-page.md

 * since: v1.9

-## async method: Page.handleLocator
+## async method: Page.addLocatorHandler
 * since: v1.42

+Sometimes, the web page can show an overlay that obstructs elements behind it and prevents certain actions, like click, from completing.
+When such an overlay is shown predictably, we recommend dismissing it as a part of your test flow.
+However, sometimes such an overlay may appear non-deterministically, for example certain cookies consent dialogs behave this way.
+In this case, [`method: Page.addLocatorHandler`] allows handling an overlay during an action that it would block.

-Registers a handler for an element that might block certain actions like click.
-The handler should get rid of the blocking element so that an action may proceed.
+This method registers a handler for an overlay that is executed once the locator is visible on the page.
+The handler should get rid of the overlay so that actions blocked by it can proceed.
 This is useful for nondeterministic interstitial pages or dialogs, like a cookie consent dialog.

-The handler will be executed before the [actionability checks](../actionability.md) for each action, as well as before each probe of the [web assertions](../test-assertions.md).
-When no actions are executed and no assertions are probed, the handler does not run at all, even if the given locator appears on the page.
-Actions that pass the `force` option do not trigger the handler.

 Note that execution time of the handler counts towards the timeout of the action/assertion that executed the handler.